kaka-zuumi/VENUSpy/README.md

 conda install ase -c conda-forge
 ```

-And then change a few lines of code so that it works (there seem to be some backward compatability issues):
+You may need to change a few lines of code so that it works (there seem to be some backward compatability issues):

 ```
 sed -i 's/import tensorflow as tf/import tensorflow.compat.v1 as tf/' PhysNet/*.py PhysNet/*/*.py PhysNet/*/*/*.py